How to choose between a Hand planer vs Power planer

 - Power planers come with a depth adjustment gauge that enables you to choose your desired thickness which is difficult on hand planers since you have to gauge and measure everything manually.

 The hand planer is ideal for precision on a smaller woodwork project.
-If you are on a low budget and want to explore the woodworking world, the hand planers are a good start.
+The hand planers are a good start if you are on a low budget and want to explore the woodworking world.
 Without much experience, you can make good use of the power planer.
 The hand planer is ideal if your project revolves around smaller wood with extensive details.
 A hand planer is portable and for maintenance and site work.
 It would be best to use a power planer if working with rough edges because it has the speed and capacity for material removal.
 Go for one that would help your work.